-Jeans can be very fickle: They're all cut differently, even when you buy them from the same brand, the wash changes the sizing, and depending on how you care for them, they fit differently every time you put them on.
-Because of all that, sometimes, sadly, your old favorites just don't fit right anymore.
+Jeans can be very fickle: They're all cut differently; even when you buy them from the same brand, the wash changes the sizing; and depending on how you care for them, they fit differently every time you put them on.
+Because of all that, sadly, your best jeans just don't fit right after a while.

 If the Jeans Are Too Big

 If your jeans have gotten a little stretched out, just throw them in a standard wash cycle, but put it on the hottest setting.
 This method works best if your jeans are made of a denim that's as close to 100% cotton as possible.
 And a word to the wise: Don't use any fabric softener.

 Put them in the dryer on a hot setting.

 After you're done washing them on a hot cycle, toss them in the dryer, and turn it to the hot setting.
 All the heat will constrict the fibers in the denim, making your jeans snugger than they were before.

 Sew a small piece of elastic onto the back of the waistband.

 If it's the waistband of your jeans that is a little too loose, try this handy trick: Sew a six-inch piece of elastic from a fabric store into the inside of your waistband on the back.
 Follow this useful guide to the proper sewing technique, and watch the magic unfold.

 Spray them with lukewarm water, then pull to stretch.